lab10-coop/honey-badger-testing/jupyter/data/testjournal.md

 Ende: 11806

+## Test tx411

+17ms anstelle von 20ms.
+start Block: 11809

+## Test tx451

+15-16 ms .
+start block: #12116

+## Test tx500

+17ms was working fine, lets go deeper to 14ms

+it is allready pretty close to the tx538. we dit not finish the tests, because it showed already that the system can't handle it.

 ## test tx952

+TEST was only Planned

 Target: 952 Transaktionen pro Sekunde

 Erwarung:
 Chain schafft die 952 TXs pro Sekunde nicht (Hardware Limit), rejecting transactions happens much earlier.